Here, we'll debunk 7 of the most common myths about AI app development you might find out in the wild.

 And human error is by far the most common cause of data breaches – 88% of data breaches are caused by human error.

-Still, if you have an IoT product or want real-time AI functionalities that’ll work even when there’s poor connectivity, it’s the right choice.
+Still, if you have an IoT app or want real-time AI functionalities that’ll work even when there’s poor connectivity, it’s the right choice.

 Operational AI refers to AI functionalities you’ve integrated into your organization’s day-to-day operations.

-While you don’t integrate IT directly into your product, they still have a positive effect on it.
+While you don’t integrate IT directly into your app, they still have a positive effect on it.

 Operational AI will help you: